Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Results and Discussion

-To evaluate the performance of the InEKF with partial orientation measurements, its accuracy was compared against two alternatives: an InEKF using a reconstructed full orientation measurement and a MEKF.
-To create a full orientation measurement compatible with the standard InEKF update, the roll and pitch measurement closest in time to each 1 Hz heading update was selected and combined.
-While this enabled the use of the full orientation update structure, it also meant that the remaining high-frequency roll and pitch measurements were discarded.
-As a result, this approach could not fully leverage all available orientation information.
-In contrast, the MEKF directly incorporates partial orientation measurements without requiring additional modifications.
+To evaluate the performance of the InEKF with partial orientation measurements, its accuracy was compared against two alternatives: an InEKF utilizing a synthesized full orientation measurement and a standard MEKF.
+To construct the full orientation measurement required for a traditional InEKF update, the roll and pitch estimates derived from the vision pipeline were temporally aligned and fused with the 1~Hz global heading updates.
+Specifically, the roll and pitch measurement nearest in time to each heading update was selected to form a complete $SO(3)$ attitude.
+While this synthesis allows for a standard full-state update, it effectively downsamples the vision pipeline; the high-frequency roll and pitch information—available at 16~Hz—is discarded to match the 1~Hz heading rate.
+Consequently, this approach fails to leverage the majority of the available orientation data, resulting in significantly lower information throughput compared to the partial-measurement formulation.
+In contrast, the MEKF handles these asynchronous streams more naturally, as its additive error framework allows it to directly incorporate partial orientation measurements without the group-theoretic modifications required by the Invariant EKF.

-A series of 50 Monte Carlo simulations were conducted on the same trajectory, with each run initialized from randomized starting conditions.
+A series of 100 Monte Carlo simulations were conducted on the same trajectory, with each run initialized from randomized starting conditions.
 Each filter was applied to these trajectories, and absolute errors were recorded for each state, with the $L_2$ norm used for XY position errors.
 Fig. \ref{fig:vanilla} presents the average of the $L_2$ norm of the position error over the trajectory, as well as the average absolute error for the other states.
-While all three filters perform similarly in estimating position and yaw, the InEKF and MEKF, which fully utilize the high-frequency roll and pitch measurements, significantly outperform the variant that relies on a degraded approximation of the full orientation.
-These results demonstrate that the proposed approach effectively incorporates partial orientation measurements, achieving comparable accuracy to the MEKF in terms of final trajectory error, consistent with findings in the literature \cite{hartley2020contact}.
+While all three filters demonstrate comparable performance in height and heading estimation, the InEKF and MEKF, which utilize high-frequency roll and pitch measurements, exhibit superior roll and pitch as well as $xy$-position tracking.
+This improvement in position is a direct consequence of reduced attitude error; by more accurately resolving the gravity vector, these filters minimize the introduction of spurious horizontal accelerations into the state estimate.

+These results demonstrate that the proposed approach effectively incorporates partial orientation measurements, achieving comparable accuracy to the MEKF in terms of final trajectory error, consistent with the findings of~\cite{hartley2020contact, Potokar2021InvariantEK}.
 This observation motivates a more detailed analysis of their convergence behavior in the following section.